top of page

 4. Offer Women-Only Classes—But Don’t Limit Growth

-Women’s classes provide a comfortable entry point, but they shouldn’t be the only space for training.
-Encourage women to step into coed classes once they feel ready.
+Women’s classes provide a comfortable entry point, but they shouldn’t be the only avenue for training.
+Encourage women to step into coed classes when they feel ready.

-Make sure your coed classes are welcoming and free from intimidation
+• Ensure your coed classes are welcoming and free from intimidation.

-A balanced approach ensures women have a safe starting point but aren’t confined to separate training.
+A balanced approach ensures women have a safe starting point while not being confined to separate training.

 5. Keep Facilities Clean & Comfortable

-A clean, well-maintained gym shows respect for all members, and it makes a big difference for female students.
+A clean, well-maintained gym shows respect for all members.
+This is essential for female students.
+Consider the following:

-Maintain good hygiene standards for mats and training gear
+• Maintain high hygiene standards for mats and training gear.

-A small investment in comfortable facilities can lead to higher retention.
+An investment in comfortable facilities can lead to higher retention rates.

 6. Promote Strong Female Leadership

 Women need role models in BJJ.
-Highlight and celebrate the female athletes, coaches, and leaders in your academy.
+It’s important to highlight and celebrate the achievements of female athletes, coaches, and leaders in your academy.
+Here’s what you can do:

-Feature women’s success stories in gym marketing and social media
+• Feature women’s success stories in gym marketing and on social media.

 Strong female leadership fosters a cycle of inspiration, bringing more women into the sport.